The Explore North Thailand Tour – fifteen days

 135 km, total driving time 4 hours

 After breakfast, we drive to the starting point of the Kew Mae Pan Nature Trail*.
 It is a fantastic hike through the forest until we reach an open area with amazing views.
 It tends to become quite busy on this trail in the cold season, but the views are magnificent if the skies are clear.
 The Hmong people of the nearby villages manage the trail.

 A local Hmong guide will accompany us.
-After we have finished this hike we descend the mountain towards Mae Chaem, a small town in the middle of corn and ricefields.
-This town is famous for its Teen Jok textiles so we will stop at a local weaving center.
+After we have finished this hike, we descend the mountain towards Mae Chaem, a small town in the middle of corn and rice fields.
+This town is famous for its Teen Jok textiles, so that we will stop at a local weaving center.

-*This trail is closed in the rainy season.
-We will find an alternative hike.
+*This trail is closed in the rainy season, and we will find an alternative hike.